Carton/MikaLendingBot/docs/contributing.rst

 Building Docs
 -------------

 If you want to be able to build the html files of the documentation, you need to have Sphinx installed.
-You can install this with ``pip install sphinx``.
+You can install this with ``uv add --dev sphinx``.
 From there, run ``make html`` in the docs directory.
 These instructions can also be found in the included README.

 Writing Docs
 ------------